cloudmesh-community/fa18-523-60/project-report/report.md

 ![Labeled Data](images/labeled_data.PNG){#fig:labels}

 Once the data frame with labeled data was ready we followed the standardized machine learning steps to build the model which involved creating the classifier object; splitting the train test dataset; fitting the model;  predicting values; and measure model accuracy.
-The following figure shows the confusion matrix of our test dataset.
+The following figure (+@fig:confusion) shows the confusion matrix of our test dataset.

 ![Confusion Matrix](images/confusionmatrix.PNG){#fig:confusion}